amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 flow to and from subnets.
 Our topic of interest is the outbound rules via which we can specify source ports for our allow/deny rules.

-In other words, if our docker container above is selecting a ephermal port which is not in the allowed list of the outbound rules, the request is not going to go through.
+In other words, if our docker container above is selecting a ephemeral port which is not in the allowed list of the outbound rules, the request is not going to go through.
 This can happen when the Network ACLs range is different from the default range of your operating system.